Autouncle for Mobile

 Used Suzuki Ignis

-A used Suzuki Ignis (2021) model loses about £68 per month in value.
+A used Suzuki Ignis (2022) model gains about £13 per month in value.

-Factors that affect the depreciation of a Suzuki Ignis:
+Factors that affect the appreciation of a Suzuki Ignis:

-Depreciation is an important part of calculating the total cost of owning a Suzuki Ignis.
-In addition to the monthly depreciation of £68, you should also factor in fuel costs, road tax, insurance and maintenance (including tyres and car washes) to get the full monthly cost.
+Appreciation is an important part of calculating the total value of owning a Suzuki Ignis.
+In addition to the monthly appreciation of £13, you should also factor in fuel costs, road tax, insurance and maintenance (including tyres and car washes) to get the full monthly value.

-Suzuki Ignis - Price and depreciation overview by model year
+How much does a used Suzuki Ignis cost?
+Prices, ratings and depreciation by model year

-Suzuki Ignis - Price and depreciation overview by model year
+How much does a used Suzuki Ignis cost?
+Prices, ratings and depreciation by model year

 Model year